PlantWhenNow

 Bush beans mature in 50-60 days, which means you can get 2-3 plantings per season in most zones.
 The first planting enriches the soil for the second, and by the end of summer, that patch of soil is significantly more fertile.
 Follow beans with fall brassicas (broccoli, kale, cabbage) to take full advantage of all that nitrogen.

-Find the right planting windows for beans in your area with our planting calendar tool.
+Find the right planting windows for beans in your area with our planting calendar.